-Instructors Teresa Ramos and Chad Mueller piloted projects involving small learning communities or groups.
+(Comma nightmare!)
+Teresa Ramos, Child Development Instructor, and Chad Mueller, Government Instructor, piloted projects involving small learning communities or groups.
 Technology tools were used to facilitate group interaction, student communication with classmates and instructors, and collaboration on course content.
 When students were compared to those in previous courses without the use of the identified technology tools, they scored higher on the identified project.

 The QEP Implementation Committee did not recommend the following tools or strategies as a standardized best practice for college-wide feasibility.
-Student group collaboration for research and information gathering, presentation of materials, and test preparation and evaluation piloted by Larry Jordan, Government Instructor, did not yield the intended student learning results.
+Student group collaboration for research and information gathering, presentation of materials, and test preparation and evaluating piloted by Larry Jordan, Government Instructor did not yield the intended results.
 Dina Neal, Psychology Instructor, provided lecture podcasts as a supplement to the written course content materials.
 However, the results were inconclusive as to whether the podcasts actually increased student learning.
+Further, Ms. Neal is no longer teaching psychology courses which hinder her ability to further her assessment.
 Finally, Industrial Automation Systems Instructor Mark Holcomb did not find an increase in student performance as a result of the use of virtual/simulated lab software in the online course.
 Adjustments have been made to the project and further assessment will be completed once the course is taught again in the Spring 2012 semester.

-Anticipated Outcomes
+Anticipated Outcomes 2010-2011